cameronhill1/Skill-of-Living/recs.md

 ### Documentaries / Series

-Waiting For Lightning (Danny Way), 199 Lives: Life As Travis Pastrana, Human, Trip of Compassion, Jiro Dreams of Sushi, The Dawn Wall, Free Solo, Rick and Morty (hehe), Avatar: The Last Airbender, The Defiant Ones, Quincy (Jones), Rolling Thunder Revue (Bob Dylan), I Am Not Your Guru (Tony Robbins), George Harrison: Living in The Material World, Songwriter (Ed Sheeran)
+Waiting For Lightning (Danny Way), Take Every Wave: The Life of Laird Hamilton, 199 Lives: Life As Travis Pastrana, Human, Trip of Compassion, Jiro Dreams of Sushi, The Dawn Wall, Free Solo, The Defiant Ones, Quincy (Jones), Rolling Thunder Revue (Bob Dylan), I Am Not Your Guru (Tony Robbins), George Harrison: Living in The Material World, Songwriter (Ed Sheeran), Rick and Morty (hehe), Avatar: The Last Airbender

 ### Films